Zoophilia: Legal status

 In many jurisdictions, all acts of bestiality are prohibited; others outlaw only the mistreatment of animals, without specific mention of sexual activity.
-In the United Kingdom, Section 63 of the Criminal Justice and Immigration Act 2008 (also known as the Extreme Pornography Act) outlaws images of a person performing or appearing to perform an act of intercourse or oral sex with an animal (whether dead or alive).
+In the United Kingdom, Section 63 of the Criminal Justice and Immigration Act 2008 (also known as the Extreme Pornography Act) outlaws images of a person performing or appearing to perform an act of intercourse or oral sex with another animal (whether dead or alive).
 Despite the UK Ministry of Justice's explanatory note on extreme images saying "It is not a question of the intentions of those who produced the image.
-Nor is it a question of the sexual arousal of the defendant", "it could be argued that a person might possess such an image for the purposes of satire, political commentary or simple grossness," according to The Independent.
+Nor is it a question of the sexual arousal of the defendant", "it could be argued that a person might possess such an image for the purposes of satire, political commentary or simple grossness", according to The Independent.

-Many laws banning sex with animals have been made recently, such as in New Hampshire, Ohio, Germany, Sweden, Iceland, Denmark, Thailand, Costa Rica, Bolivia, and Guatemala.
-The number of jurisdictions around the world banning it has grown in the 2000s and 2010s.
+Many laws, or updates to existing laws banning sex acts with non-human animals have been introduced since 2010.
+Examples include the United States (New Hampshire and Ohio), Germany, Sweden, Italy, Iceland, Denmark, Thailand, Costa Rica, Bolivia, and Guatemala.

-Germany legalized bestiality in 1969, but banned it again in 2013.
+West Germany legalized bestiality in 1969 but reunited Germany banned it again in 2013.
 The 2013 law was unsuccessfully challenged before the Federal Constitutional Court in 2015.

+Romania banned zoophilia in May 2022.

 Laws on bestiality are sometimes triggered by specific incidents.
 While some laws are very specific, others employ vague terms such as "sodomy" or "bestiality", which lack legal precision and leave it unclear exactly which acts are covered.
-In the past, some bestiality laws may have been made in the belief that sex with an animal could result in monstrous offspring, as well as offending the community.
+In the past, some bestiality laws may have been made in the belief that sex with another animal could result in monstrous offspring, as well as offending the community.
 Modern anti-cruelty laws focus more specifically on animal welfare while anti-bestiality laws are aimed only at offenses to community "standards".